Njáls saga: Hrútur and Hallgerður

-The first episode covers the period from the betrothal of Hrútur Herjólfsson and Unnr to the ugly legacy of their divorce.
-We are shown Hrútur's exploits in Norway, where he gains honour at court and in battle, but he ruins his subsequent marriage by becoming the lover of the aging queen mother Gunnhildr.
+The first episode covers the period from the betrothal of Hrútur Herjólfsson and Unnur to the ugly legacy of their divorce.
+We are shown Hrútur's exploits in Norway where he gains honour at court and in battle, but he ruins his subsequent marriage by becoming the lover of the Norwegian queen mother Gunnhildur.
 When he denies having a woman in Iceland, she curses him so that he is unable to consummate his marriage.
-After Unnr divorces him, he retains the dowry by challenging Unnr's father, Mörður, to combat.
+After Unnur divorces him, he retains the dowry by challenging Unnur's father, Mörður, to combat.
 Mörður refuses, as he knows Hrútur's reputation and that he will lose the fight.
-Because of this, Hrútr keeps the dowry.
+Because of this, Hrútur keeps the dowry.
 While this conforms to Icelandic law, it offends justice.

-The first chapter gives one of Hrútr's insights when he makes comments about his beautiful niece, "I do not know how thieves' eyes came into the family".
+The first chapter gives one of Hrútur's insights when he makes comments about his beautiful niece, "I do not know how thieves' eyes came into the family".
 The saga next follows this niece, Hallgerður, through her first two marriages.
-Both husbands die by the axe of Hallgerður's doting, brutish foster-father, Þjóstólfr.
+Both husbands die by the axe of Hallgerður's doting, brutish foster-father, Þjóstólfur.
 Hallgerður provokes the first death but not the second, although it follows from a disagreement between her and her husband.
-It is Hrútr who, despite the family ties, avenges the death by killing Þjóstólfr.
+It is Hrútur who, despite the family ties, avenges the death by killing Þjóstólfur.

 Gunnar and Njáll

 Gunnar Hámundarson and Njáll Þorgeirsson are now introduced.
 Gunnar is a man of outstanding physical prowess, and Njáll has outstanding sagacity; they are close friends.
-When Gunnar is obliged to revive Unnr's dowry-claim against Hrútur, Njáll gives him the means to do so.
+When Gunnar is obliged to revive Unnur's dowry-claim against Hrútur, Njáll gives him the means to do so.
 By skillful play-acting, Gunnar begins the legal process in Hrútur's own house.
-He follows Hrútr's doubtful example when it comes to court, and Hrútur, who has previously won by threat of violence, loses to a threat of violence.
+He follows Hrútur's doubtful example when it comes to court, and Hrútur, who has previously won by threat of violence, loses to a threat of violence.
 Despite his humiliation, he sees future links with Gunnar.

 This comes about when Gunnar returns with honours from a trip to Scandinavia.
 He goes to the Althing – the annual assembly – in splendour, and meets Hallgerður.
-They are impressed with one another and are soon betrothed, despite Hrútr's warnings about Hallgerður's character, and Njáll's misgivings.
+They are impressed with one another and are soon betrothed, despite Hrútur's warnings about Hallgerður's character, and Njáll's misgivings.

-Hrútur and Njáll are proven right when Hallgerður clashes with Njál's wife, Bergþóra.
+Hrútur and Njáll are proven right when Hallgerður clashes with Njáll's wife, Bergþóra.
 Hallgerður charms a number of dubious characters into killing members of Njáll's household and the spirited Bergþóra arranges vengeance.
 After each killing, their husbands make financial settlements according to the status of the victims.
-The fifth victim is Þórður, foster-father of Njáll's sons. Þráinn Sigfússon, Gunnarr's uncle and Hallgerður's son-in-law, accompanies the killers.
+The fifth victim is Þórður, foster-father of Njáll's sons. Þráinn Sigfússon, Gunnar's uncle and Hallgerður's son-in-law, accompanies the killers.
 When the feud ends and settlements are made, Þráinn's presence at that killing later causes conflict.